Synchronous condenser: Application

 Synchronous condensers may also be referred to as Dynamic Power Factor Correction systems.
 These machines can prove very effective when advanced controls are utilized.
 A PLC based controller with PF controller and regulator will allow the system to be set to meet a given power factor or can be set to produce a specified amount of reactive power.

 On electric power systems, synchronous condensers can be used to control the voltage on long transmission lines, especially for lines with a relatively high ratio of inductive reactance to resistance.

 In addition to purpose-built units, existing steam or combustion turbines can be retrofit for use as a syncon.
 In this situation, the turbine can be retrofit with either an auxiliary starting motor, use the existing generator as an electric means of startup, or a synchronous self-shifting (SSS) clutch with the existing turbine/fuel source.
 Using a separate starter motor is usually recommended instead of the existing generator for startup, as the generator shaft/coupling generally can't withstand the torques imposed on them during startup.
 Using purely electric startup methods, the syncon relies on the starter motor to provide an initial startup, and the generator or auxiliary motor provide the system with the necessary rotational inertia to produce reactive power.
 With the SSS clutch retrofit, the existing turbine setup is largely reused.
 Here, the turbine uses its existing fuel source to start and sync to the grid, which is when the SSS clutch disconnects the turbine and generator.
 The generator thus uses grid energy to keep spinning, to provide leading or lagging reactive power as needed.
 Each setup has its own advantages and disadvantages: the electric drive only systems do not require combustion from the old turbines, where an old generation system would generally produce more emissions than a newer one of the same fuel type while the combustion driven system would have the ability to alternate between generating real and reactive power as needed.

+Adding inertia

+The device was nearly obsolete.
+However, SCs have started to re-emerge in 2010s as a means of providing grid stability with real rotating mass based inertia as alternative generation capacity increases.
+Inertia was traditionally provided by inertia of rotating machinery in generating plants.

+SC with the world's largest flywheel uses a 177-ton flywheel.
+The SC at the Moneypoint power station is capable of providing 4,000MWs of inertia to the grid.

+On the scale of several seconds, solid state voltage source converters and SCs were comparable.
+For several tens of milliseconds, SCs offer better stiffness while VSCs offer faster resynchronization time.